Midas Gold Clean Water Act Violations

 The CWA prohibits the discharge of pollutants into surface waters such as lakes, rivers, streams and wetlands.
 Over the last decade, Midas Gold has obtained operational control over the proposed Stibnite Gold Project site where it owns and holds mining claims.
 But the Canadian mining company has done nothing to prevent ongoing discharges of toxic pollutants from multiple point sources to the East Fork South Fork Salmon River and its tributaries, including Meadow Creek and Sugar Creek.
 Its pollution discharges degrade water quality in and downstream of the Project site, violating the CWA.

-Midas Gold’s pollution discharges harm fish, aquatic life, and the plants and wildlife that rely on these waters and food sources.
+Midas Gold’s pollution discharges harm fish such as salmon and steelhead, other aquatic life, and the plants and wildlife that rely on these waters and food sources.
 The pollutants also harm Nez Perce Tribal members who actively fish and gather these Treaty-reserved resources throughout their aboriginal homeland as well as their usual and accustomed fishing areas.

 Our lawsuit seeks a court order prohibiting Midas Gold from continuing to discharge pollutants and imposing civil penalties against the company.
 This is the second lawsuit Advocates for the West has brought challenging Midas Gold’s activities.
 The first, which can be viewed here, stopped Midas Gold’s mine exploration plans in 2014.